Mutahar1/salesforce-solution-architect-playbook/README.md

 - Declarative-first where it makes sense
 - Apex only when it adds real value
-- Bulk-safe, secure, and testable code
+- Bulk safe, secure, and testable code
 - Modular UI components
 - Integration patterns with proper error handling
 - Governance baked into design